The Failed Prophecies of Daniel

 (TANAKH, The Holy Scriptures.
 Philadelphia & New York.
 The Jewish Publication Society.
 1988.
 5748 [year of the Creation])

-First is interested in the discrepancy in the Seder Olam Rabbah, a chronological work held in high esteem by many Jews versus the Conventional Chronology.
-In his work he draws upon Daniel's prophecy of three Persian Kings yet to rise before Persia is overcome by Greece (under Alexander the Great).
 My interest in Daniel is in showing the viewer that Daniel is NOT a prophet of God, he is a false prophet.
-His chronology for the Kings of Persia defies the records of that nation preserved by the Greeks, as well as what has been unearthed by archaeologists.
-His famous "70 weeks of years" prophecy is understood NOT to refer to Jesus and the destruction of the Temple ca. 70 AD (CE), but to be consumated with Antiochus IV's death.
+His chronology for the Kings of Persia defies the records of that nation preserved by the Greeks as well as what has been discovered by archaeologists.
+His famous "70 weeks of years" prophecy is understood NOT to refer to Jesus and the destruction of the Temple ca. 70 AD (CE) but to be consumated with Antiochus IV's death.
+That is to say the Jewish author of Daniel is using flawed methodologies in calculating the reigns of the Persian kings and Antiochus IV's end was not as predicted.
+Christians are using flawed methodologies in ascribing Daniel's 70 weeks of years as a prophecy concerning Christ's appearance and mission.

 First:

 "According to Seder Olam Rabbah (SO), the work that forms the basis for almost all rabbinic chronology, the period from the defeat of the Babylonians by the Medeo-Persians until the beginning of Greek rule encompassed 52 years and spanned the reigns of three Persian kings.
-According to the chronology that is universally accepted by historians today (conventional chronology), this period of Persian rule over the land of Israel encompassed 207 years (539 to 332 BCE) and during this period more than ten Persian kings reigned." (p. xix.
-"Statement of Purpose."
-Mitchell First.
-Jewish History in Conflict: A Study of the Major Discrepancy Between Rabbinic and Conventional Chronology.
-Northvale, New Jersey.
-Jason Aronson, Incorporated.
-1997.
-ISBN 1-56821-970-9)
+According to the chronology that is universally accepted by historians today (conventional chronology), this period of Persian rule over the land of Israel encompassed 207 years (539 to 332 BCE) and during this period more than ten Persian kings reigned."

 "Seder Olam is a rabbinic chronological work attributed by the Talmud to Rabbi Yose ben Halafta (2nd century CE).
 Seder Olam's chronology of the Persian and Second Temple periods can be easily constructed from several passages within the work.
 According to Seder Olam's chronology: